 The overall earlobe colors of about 31.7% and 27.08% of the assessed chickens had red and brown earlobe colors while 18.73, 15.5, and 7.5% had white, black, and another earlobe color, respectively.
 In both study districts, the dominant earlobe color of male and female chickens was both red and brown red followed by white and black color.
 This earlobe color variation might be due to the adaptability of chickens to local conditions and genetic origin.
 Chicken with white earlobes may lay white eggs and red earlobes may lay brown eggs (Ayana, 2020).
 Getachew et al., (2015) reported that the major earlobe color of local chicken in the Bench Maji Zone of South Western Ethiopia was white and red.

-Shank Color and Feather
+Shank color and feather

 The indigenous chicken ecotypes in the study areas were lack of shank feathers.
 The majority of chickens in both districts were featherless on their shank.
-The current result was supported by the finding of Getachew et al., (2015) reported that about 97.73, 96.80 and 96.82% of local chickens in North-Bench, Sheko, and South-Bench, respectively were featherless on their shank.
+The current result was supported by the finding of Getachew et al. (2015), who reported that about 97.73, 96.80 and 96.82% of local chickens in North-Bench, Sheko, and South-Bench, respectively were featherless on their shank.
 The shank colors in the study areas were highly significant differences (p<0.05) between the districts.
 The shank color varied between district and sex.
 The yellow color of the shank might be due to dietary carotenoid pigments in the epidermis when the melanic pigment was absent.
 Varying shades of black are the result of melanic pigment in the dermis and epidermis.
 When there is black pigment in the dermis and yellow in the epidermis, the shanks have a greenish appearance.
 In the complete absence of both of these pigments, the shanks are white.

-Table 6: The Qualitative Traits of Indigenous Chicken in the Study Area
+Table 6: The Qualitative traits of indigenous chicken in the study area